-12. Use the built in editor (or another text editor e.g. Emacs) and create a file "my-surf.m".
+12. Use the built in editor (or another text editor e.g. Emacs, gedit, or vi) and create a file "mysurf.m".

 13. Type the plotting commands from the last section in the text file.
 A good programming convention is to start the script with clear, which clears the memory of MATLAB.
 Another good programming practice is to put lots of comments inside a MATLAB script.
 A comment can be placed after %, e.g. % this is my first MATLAB script.